. . .

-Listen.
-I get that you idolize me.
-I get that you want to be just like me.
+See?
+I’m not trying to ruin you.
 I get that your inferior bodies can’t handle the massive quantities of butter and sugar that this here finely tuned machine can.
-So this one’s for you, ya big babies.
-No sugar.
-No caramel.
-Munch on a chicken leg and then scarf back some baby carrots, why don’t cha?
+So this one’s for you; no sugar, no caramel.
+You can munch on a chicken leg, scarf back some baby carrots, and feel pretty good about yourself.
+Also, you can chase it with a gallon of white chocolate ice cream if you like.
+I don’t judge.

 Will you be dancing in the end zone when you try this seasoned flour?
 Maybe.
 Could you run with the ball and add some of your own favourite spices?
 Sure.
 Odds are in your favour.